-Survivors' pension (Pensia de urmas)
+Survivors' pension (Pensia de urmaş).
+Those eligible for this pension include surviving children or spouse of a pensioner or a person who was entitled to a pension in the public pillar.

-Eligibility: Surviving children or spouse of a pensioner or a person who was entitled to a pension in the public pillar.
-Children are eligible if younger than 16 or 26 years if attending school.
-The spouse is eligible for survivors' pension at standard statutory retirement age if she has been married for at least 15 years to the deceased.
-If the marriage lasted less than 15 years, but more than 10 years, the pension rights are diminished by 0.5% per month and 6% per year.
+- Children are eligible if they are younger than 16 or 26 years assuming they are still attending school. - The spouse is eligible for survivors' pension at standard statutory retirement age if he/she has been married for at least 15 years to the deceased.
+If the marriage lasted less than 15 years, but more than 10 years, the pension rights are reduced by 0.5% per month and 6% per year.
 If the spouse has 1st or 2nd degree invalidity, he/she has the right to survivors' pension if the marriage lasted for at least one year.
 The length of the marriage period is not an issue if the death is a result of work accidents or professional disease, if the spouse does not earn income from professional activities or their amount is less than 35% of the average gross wage.